Green Party of Canada candidates in the 2004 Canadian federal election: Robin Faye (Winnipeg Centre)

-Faye is a businesswoman and activist in Manitoba, Canada.
+Robin Faye is a businesswoman and activist in Manitoba, Canada.
 In the Canadian federal election of 2004, she ran as a candidate of the Green Party in the riding of Winnipeg Centre.

 Raised in Toronto, Faye now works as a massage therapist in the Winnipeg area, and promotes natural health concerns.
 She is the owner of DragonFly Massage and the Vice-President of a feminist apartment co-op (where she herself lives).
 Faye has worked with Mediation Services, the Revenue Planning Committee of Shakespeare in the Ruins and the Winnipeg Folk Festival.
 In 2001, Faye's therapy massage centre was awarded SEED Winnipegs Community Development Business Award.
 She herself is a member of the Community Development Business Association.

 Faye joined the Green Party in 2000.
-In 2002, she temporarily moved from her home to a public campground to protest the spraying of malathion against insects in the Winnipeg area (she herself was chemically-injured in 1978, and still suffers some health symptoms resulting from this event).
+In 2002, she temporarily moved from her home to a public campground to protest the spraying of malathion against insects in the Winnipeg area.
+(Faye herself was chemically-injured in 1978, and still suffers some health symptoms resulting from this event).
 Her campaign in 2004 focused on environmental and health concerns, with an emphasis on "re-creation of healthy human habitat".
-She received 1151 votes, or 4.3% of the total votes cast in Winnipeg Centre.
+She received 1,151 votes, or 4.3% of the total votes cast in Winnipeg Centre.